oven-sh/bun/docs/project/internals/build-process-for-ci.md

 There are four parts to the CI build:

 - Dependencies: should be cached across builds as much as possible, it depends on git submodule hashes
-- Zig Object: depends on \*.zig and potentially src/js
+- Zig Object: depends on \*.zig and src/js
 - C++ Object: depends on \*.cpp and src/js
 - Linking: depends on the above three